Scroojalix/NPCManager/README.md

 * `interactEvent`

 ### Supported Versions
-This plugin currently works on spigot versions of 1.9 up to 1.16.
+This plugin supports a wide range of Spigot versions, from 1.8.3 to 1.16.3.

-<i>NOTE: Support for 1.8 versions will be added soon.</i>